velickovicdj/A315-54K-34P6-OpenCore/README.md

 <summary><h3>OpenCore beauty treatment</h3></summary>
 <br>

 This EFI is aesthetically configured to include OpenCore's GUI and boot-chime.
-You can disable boot-chime by setting `PlayChime` to `Disabled` under UEFI -> Audio. in config.plist.
+You can disable boot-chime by setting `PlayChime` to `Disabled` under UEFI -> Audio in config.plist.
 I also applied my custom theme for OpenCanopy (see it here: [EnterTwilight](https://github.com/velickovicdj/OpenCanopy-EnterTwilight)).
 You can change the desired theme at any time by changing the `PickerVariant` value in config.plist with respect to the path of the theme in the OC/Resources/Image folder (E.g. `PickerVariant` value `Acidanthera/GoldenGate` corresponds to the path OC/Resources/Image/Acidanthera/GoldenGate).

 I prefer the skipping boot picker and going straight to macOS, but if you wish to have it on every boot set `ShowPicker` to `true` under Misc -> Boot in config.plist.